lammps/lammps/doc/src/Build_windows.rst

 <Developer_platform>` into the LAMMPS code base, portability of LAMMPS
 to be compiled on Windows using Visual Studio has been significantly improved.
-This has been tested with Visual Studio 2019 (aka version 16).
+This has been tested with Visual Studio 2019 (aka version
+16) and Visual Studio 2022 (aka version 17).
 Not all features and packages in LAMMPS are currently supported out of the box, but a preset ``cmake/presets/windows.cmake`` is provided that contains the packages that have been compiled successfully.
-You must use the CMake based build procedure, and either use the integrated CMake support of Visual Studio or use an external CMake installation to create build files for the Visual Studio build system.
+You **must** use the CMake based build procedure, and either use the integrated CMake support of the Visual Studio IDE or use an external CMake installation to create build files for the Visual Studio build system.
 Please note that on launching Visual Studio it will scan the directory tree and likely miss the correct master ``CMakeLists.txt``.
 Try to open the ``cmake/CMakeSettings.json`` and use those CMake configurations as a